20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Ho Chi Minh CitySouthColonial architecture, war history, modern energyUrban experience, shopping, nightlife

 Ha Long Bay is Vietnam’s most famous natural site and a UNESCO World Heritage location.
-It has more than 1,600 limestone islands rising from green waters.
-This amazing place is one of the most photographed spots in Vietnam.
+With more than 1,600 limestone islands rising from green waters, this amazing place is one of the most photographed spots in Vietnam.

 Ha Long Bay, Vietnam

-Taking a boat trip around Ha Long Bay lets you see a lot of hidden caves.
-Additionally, you can sightsee floating fishing villages, and quiet beaches.
-The way light changes during the day creates a magical feeling.
-As you move between the tall rock formations.
-Many travelers stay overnight on a boat.
-It access both sunset and sunrise over this beautiful seascape.
+Taking a boat trip around Ha Long Bay lets you see hidden caves, floating fishing villages, and quiet beaches.
+The way light changes during the day creates a magical feeling as you move between the tall rock formations.
+Many travelers stay overnight on a boat to see both sunset and sunrise over this beautiful seascape.

-For adventure lovers, kayaking gets you up close to the rock formations.
-And also into hidden lagoons.
+For adventure lovers, kayaking gets you up close to the rock formations and into hidden lagoons.
 You can also hike on several islands for amazing views that show just how big and beautiful the bay really is.

-The old town of Hoi An charms visitors.
-Its well-preserved old buildings and beautiful lanterns are exceptional.
-This former trading port mixes Vietnamese, Chinese, Japanese, and European styles.
-Making it one of the most special places to visit in Vietnam.
+The old town of Hoi An charms visitors with its well-preserved old buildings and beautiful lanterns.
+This former trading port mixes Vietnamese, Chinese, Japanese, and European styles, making it one of the most special places to visit in Vietnam.

 Hoi An, Vietnam

-Hoi An’s Ancient Town lets you walk on stone streets.
-Streets lined with centuries-old merchant houses, temples, and meeting halls.
-At night, hundreds of colorful lanterns light up the streets.
-They reflects in the Thu Bon River and create a magical setting that feels like stepping back in time.
+Hoi An’s Ancient Town lets you walk on stone streets lined with centuries-old merchant houses, temples, and meeting halls.
+At night, hundreds of colorful lanterns light up the streets and reflect in the Thu Bon River, creating a magical setting that feels like stepping back in time.

-Hoi An is also famous for custom-made clothing, cooking classes, and nice beaches.
-The countryside around town has traditional farming communities.
-And organic gardens that supply fresh ingredients to the town’s famous restaurants.
+Besides its beautiful buildings, Hoi An is famous for custom-made clothing, cooking classes, and nice beaches just a short bike ride away.
+The countryside around town has traditional farming communities and organic gardens that supply fresh ingredients to the town’s famous restaurants.

 Ariel View of Hanoi

-Early morning visitors can see locals doing tai chi around Hoan Kiem Lake.
-Tai chi is a low-impact form of exercise that originated in China as a martial art.
-Must-see cultural sites include the Temple of Literature.
-It is Vietnam’s first university founded in 1070.
-You should also visit Ho Chi Minh Mausoleum.
+Early morning visitors can see locals doing tai chi around Hoan Kiem Lake before exploring the busy street markets.
+Must-see cultural sites include the Temple of Literature (Vietnam’s first university founded in 1070) and the Ho Chi Minh Mausoleum.

-Hanoi’s food scene offers northern Vietnamese specialties.
-You’ve got many chances to try pho, bun cha, and egg coffee.
-The city’s growing art districts and craft beer breweries show its modern side.
-It proves that while Hanoi respects its past, it also looks to the future.
+Hanoi’s food scene offers northern Vietnamese specialties, with many chances to try pho, bun cha, and egg coffee.
+The city’s growing art districts and craft beer breweries show its modern side, proving that while Hanoi respects its past, it also looks to the future.

-Sapa locates in the Hoang Lien Son mountains.
-Sapa offers some of Vietnam’s most beautiful landscapes.
-This highland area has stepped rice fields, misty valleys, and colorful ethnic villages.
-This make it one of the most beautiful places to visit in Vietnam.
+Set in the Hoang Lien Son mountains, Sapa offers some of Vietnam’s most beautiful landscapes.
+This highland area has stepped rice fields, misty valleys, and colorful ethnic minority villages that make it one of the most beautiful places to visit in Vietnam.

 Sapa, Vietnam

 There are many hiking options, from easy half-day walks to challenging multi-day trips.
-On any route, visitors see stunning views.
-To add, they can meet H’mong, Dao, Tay, and other ethnic groups who keep their traditional ways of life.
+On any route, visitors see stunning views and can meet H’mong, Dao, Tay, and other ethnic groups who keep their traditional ways of life.

-For the best Sapa experience, stay with a local family.
-Here, you can join in daily activities, learn traditional crafts.
-And enjoy home-cooked mountain food.
+For the best Sapa experience, stay with a local family, where you can join in daily activities, learn traditional crafts, and enjoy home-cooked mountain food.
 The local markets offer colorful glimpses into local business and social life.

 Night time in Ho Chi Minh City

-Colonial history are shown in Notre-Dame Cathedral, Central Post Office, and Opera House.
-Modern skyscrapers change the skyline.
-The rooftop bars here gives amazing views of the fast-changing city.
+The city’s colonial history shows in landmarks like the Notre-Dame Cathedral, Central Post Office, and Opera House.
+Modern skyscrapers change the skyline, with rooftop bars that give amazing views of the fast-changing city.

-Historical sites include the War Remnants Museum and Cu Chi Tunnels.
-It givies powerful insights into Vietnam’s complex history.
-To experience local life, visitors can explore Ben Thanh Market, try street food in District 4.
-Or join the evening walk along Nguyen Hue Walking Street.
+Historical sites include the War Remnants Museum and Cu Chi Tunnels, giving powerful insights into Vietnam’s complex history.
+To experience local life, visitors can explore Ben Thanh Market, try street food in District 4, or join the evening walk along Nguyen Hue Walking Street.

 Famous Vietnam Tourist Places